dhamma1991/milestone-project-4/README.md

 Ideally, the user should not be penalised within the app for taking time off of the app.
 A way to prevent uncompleted tasks causing hitpoint loss should therefore be implemented in a future release.
 ### Delete task confirmation
 Currently, a task is deleted as soon as a user clicks the ‘Delete Task’ button on the task detail pages.
-It would probably be better practice to have the user go to a delete confirmation page first, this would guard against misclicks or mistakes.
+It would probably be better practice to have the user go to a delete confirmation page first; this would guard against misclicks or mistakes.
 ### Custom donation amount
 Currently, LevelUp only accepts donations of 5 USD from users.
 This feature could be expanded to accommodate a donation of any amount, and could also be tailored to match the user’s own currency.
 Further configuration of Stripe would be necessary in order for this to be implanted.
 ## 5. How Existing Features Fulfil User Requirements
 This section details how the features implemented in the current release of the project meet the requirements of users discussed in the UX section.
 ### See a clearly organised and easy to decipher task page.
 The user is able to see their list of tasks on tasks.html, reachable from the main nav.
 Each task is contained within a Materialize ‘card’, which adds some styling to distinguish each task from the next.
-The difficulty for each task is represented by an icon of some bars, with more bars being filled for more difficulty tasks.
+The difficulty for each task is represented by an icon of some bars.
+The bars icon has more bars filled in the more difficult the task is.
 The icons provide a visual indicator of the difficulty of the task without cluttering up each task card with too much text.
 In addition, it is clear to see which tasks the user has currently completed, with a ‘tick’ icon used to represent a task as being done.
 ### An easy way to add tasks
 There is a link to the add task form positioned in a prominent place above the task list.
 The add task form contains instructions and guidance on how to add a task and how to pick a task difficulty.
 ### ‘At a glance’ overview of the user’s current stats (hitpoints and experience points)
-These are positioned towards the top of the tasks page in a prominent location.
+This information is positioned towards the top of the tasks page in a prominent location.
 Colourful Material icons are used to represent hitpoints (red) and experience (yellow), and these aid in making these elements stand out from the rest of the page.
 ### Information explaining the mechanics of the app to the user
-The core philosophy behind the app is explained in the ‘About’ section of the app, reachable from the main nav as well as the ‘Get Started’ link which shows on index.html.
-In addition, there is text towards the top of both the tasks page and the add task page which explain those areas of functionality to the user.
+The core philosophy behind the app is explained in the ‘About’ section of the app, reachable from the main nav, the footer, as well as the ‘Get Started’ link which shows on index.html.
+In addition, there is text towards the top of both the tasks page and the add task page which explain the functionality of those two pages to the user.
 ## 6. Technologies Used
 Here can be found a list of the main packages, languages, frameworks and services that constitute LevelUp.
 ### [HTML5](https://www.w3.org/standards/webdesign/htmlcss)